Why Stop Procrastination?

 Continue on to part 2, where I share why mainstream ways of dealing with procrastination don’t work and the two root causes of procrastination.
 Read Part 2: Procrastination – Symptom of An Issue

-This is part 1 of my 5-part series on procrastination and how to tackle it at the root.
+This is part 1 of a 5-part series on procrastination and how to tackle it at the root.